MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Microsoft.Graph.Beta.Sites.md

 ### [Get-MgBetaGroupSiteOnenoteOperation](Get-MgBetaGroupSiteOnenoteOperation.md)
 Get the status of a long-running OneNote operation.
-This applies to operations that return the **Operation-Location** header in the response, such as `CopyNotebook`, `CopyToNotebook`, `CopyToSectionGroup`, `and CopyToSection`.
+This applies to operations that return the Operation-Location header in the response, such as CopyNotebook, CopyToNotebook, CopyToSectionGroup, and CopyToSection.
-  You can poll the Operation-Location endpoint until the `status` property returns `completed` or `failed`.
+  You can poll the Operation-Location endpoint until the status property returns completed or failed.
-If the status is `completed`, the `resourceLocation` property contains the resource endpoint URI.
+If the status is completed, the resourceLocation property contains the resource endpoint URI.
-If the status is `failed`, the error and `@api.diagnostics` properties provide error information.
+If the status is failed, the error and @api.diagnostics properties provide error information.

 ### [Get-MgBetaGroupSiteOnenoteOperationCount](Get-MgBetaGroupSiteOnenoteOperationCount.md)
 Get the number of the resource